igormp/HomeServer/readme.txt

-This is my site code, have fun with it ;)
+This is my site code, have fun with it ;p